The Ultimate Guide to Camera Shops in Hong Kong

 Wing Shing Photo Supplies

-One of my favorite stores to goto for new gear.
-The sales staff here are friendly, but seem more orientated towards the consumer market vs professional.
+One of Hong Kong's best known camera stores.
+The sales staff here are friendly, but seem more orientated towards the consumer market than the professional.
 Yet Wing Shing do offer some of the lowest prices around.
 Great range of the latest camera gear in the DSLR and mirrorless market for all brands.
-The stock is all official Hong Kong/China models, therefore only local warranty applies.
-I usually visit here first when pricing out equipment, and usually come back as they generally have the best prices.
+I usually visit here first when pricing out equipment, then typically come back as they generally have the best prices.
 As a bonus, they tend to throw in little extras with larger purchases such as carry cases, memory cards etc.

 Tin Cheung Camera